Species Name: Philodendron spiritus-sancti (PSS)

 Water Quality & pH – This species is hemiepiphytic but grows mostly with the bulk of its roots attached to or hanging from the side of trees.
 This means it mostly receives rainwater on its roots rather than ground seepage.
 Rainwater is very pure <10ppm TDS, and is slightly acidic with a pH of 5.5.
 You may have better results using rainwater, distilled water, or reverse osmosis water (RO), and feeding lightly at ¼ strength the general recommended dose.
 From the IAS Newsletter on A Successful Pollination of Philodendron spiritus-sancti, the author notes that he grows his specimen using only reverse osmosis water in a poly tunnel with 70% shade.

 For now, I am using tap water (150-250 ppm CaCO3, 7.9pH) which I acidify to 6pH every 3rd or 4th watering with pH Down by General Hydroponics.
 Lowering the pH can improve nutrient availability and subsequently nutrient uptake in plants.
-I don’t know that I would recommend this to others…but it’s what I do for my plants – so again, I will update this post over time as my spiritus-sancti progresses.
+I don’t know that I would recommend this to others because tinkering with water chemistry is more of an advanced topic, but it’s what I do for my plants and so far, after the last seven months, my sprititus is doing quite well with the tap water and this routine.
+Again though, I will update this post over time as my spiritus-sancti progresses.

 Fertilizer & Nutrients – Unlike all of my other Philodendrons which come from the western side of South America (along the Andes Mountain range), spiritus-sancti comes from the Eastern side.
 This has me a bit out of my comfort zone because I’m not familiar with the soil composition in Espírito Santo, Brazil—nor could I ‘dig up’ much information on this topic.
 Why soil composition matters: it could influence the tolerance of a species which is adapted to a specific set of variables (like minerality or availability of certain nutrients).
 As an example, plants adapted to iron heavy soils, often require more iron and low pH to grow well; conversely, plants adapted to alkaline soils need more calcium and neutral to slightly basic pH.
 So at this point I’m unsure if this species has any specific needs with regards to nutrient balance and/or pH.